You can now choose how you want to renew your membership.

-In order to access the members’ area you will need your membership number and password.
+In order to access the members’ area you will need your email address and password.

 Please note: If you are a current “TA Practitioner” and want to renew your membership this can only be done on line via the members area.
 This membership category is not available to new members.

 If you need to update your membership level because you qualified, taken up a training contract or any other reason, you need to notify the office and provide evidence for this change.